jlp765/tnim/README.md

 # tnim
-TinyNim - a REPL for Nim (an interactive sandbox for testing Nim code)
+TinyNim - a REPL for Nim

+This is an interactive sandbox for testing Nim code

-Instructions are in the tnim.html file
+Instructions are in the **tnim.html** file